FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 The Dummy Service
 ^^^^^^^^^^^^^^^^^
-When a microservice is marked as dummy, helyOS will not send requests to any URL. helyOS will just copy the mission request data to the result field of the microservice.
+When a microservice is marked as dummy, helyOS will not send requests to any URL.
+Instead, helyOS will just copy the mission request data to the result field of the microservice.
 This is useful in the scenario where the application does not need to perform any calculation in microservices, e.g., if pre-defined assignment or map updates are already stored in the client.
 For example, if the dummy service was registered in the assignment domain, the *Client* can directly send the assignment data to the agent.
-If it was registered in the Map domain, the request data will be directly used to update the map objects.
+If it was registered in the *Map* domain, the request data will be directly used to update the map objects.

 "Missions Recipes" View
 ---------------------------
-In this view the developer will decompose the previously registered mission in microservice calls.
+In this view the developer will decompose the previously registered mission into microservice calls.
 This is done by adding rows to the "Service Matrix" (click Add button).
 Each row corresponds to a step in the mission process and is used to orchestrate the microservice calls.

 .. figure:: ./img/mission-recipes-view.png